inflmts/gale/COMPARISON.md

 ### Not Source-Controlling it in the First Place

-- Probably the intended operation of dotfiles.
+- Probably how dotfiles _should_ be managed.

 - **Compatability** between different hosts isn't an issue.